saisai/golang-book/control-structures.rst

 get executed.
 You can add any number of statements within the braces.

-Sometimes you need to perform different set of action if the condition is not ture.
+Sometimes you need to perform different set of action if the condition is not true.
 Go provides a variation of the `if` syntax with `else` block for that.

 Consider another example::